Minoritenkirche (Vienna): History

 The church is located in the Innere Stadt of Vienna, northwest of the Hofburg, at the Minoritenplatz.
 The Minoriten were Franciscan friars (Latin: "fratres minores").
 They were appointed to Vienna in 1224.

 After the city fire of 1275, the foundation-stone for the new church was laid by Ottokar Přemysl.
 It was one of the first Gothic churches in the east-Austrian area.
 After Ottokar's death in the battle on the Marchfeld, he was laid out here for thirty weeks.

 A crucial break came in 1782, when the Minorite church was closed in the course of the religious politics of Joseph II.
-The church thereupon was renamed the "Italian National Church of Mary of the Snow" (Santa Maria Maggiore) – a name which still exists today.
+The church thereupon was renamed the "Italian National Church of Mary of the Snow" (Madonna Della Neve) – a name which still exists today.
 In the course of the evacuation of their church, the Franciscan friars minor brought the cross provided with a picture of Christ hanging over the high altar of their church in Wimpassing, so that, when it came back to Vienna some centuries later, it was called the "Wimpassinger cross."
 Today a copy of it hangs in the Stephansdom cathedral.